resourceguy/Hacktoberfest/README.md

 # Hacktoberfest
-Testting and Want to experience how maintainers work on gihub.
+Testting and Want to experience how maintainers work on github.
 Also, git fundamentals